AO-StreetArt/CLyman/README.md

 In addition, [0-Meter] (https://github.com/AO-StreetArt/0-Meter) has been developed to allow easy testing of the module with JSON message formats.

 Please note that running CLyman requires an instance of both [Couchbase DB Server 4.1] (http://www.couchbase.com/) and [Redis 3.2.0] (http://redis.io/) to connect to in order to run.
-Full support for clustering of Couchbase, Redis, and CLyman itself are/will be supported.

-The main service can be started with:

-`./lyman`
+Clustering of both Couchbase & Redis are supported.

+CLyman can also be deployed with [Consul] (https://www.consul.io/) as a Service Discovery and Distributed Configuration architecture.
+This requires the [Consul Agent] (https://www.consul.io/downloads.html) to be deployed that CLyman can connect to.

+See 'How to use CLyman' section for recommended deployment options.

+## Configuration

+CLyman can be configured via a properties file, or via a Consul Connection, and has a few command line options:

+* `./lyman -dev` - This will start CLyman in dev mode
+* `./lyman` - This will start CLyman with the default properties file, lyman.properties
+* `./lyman -config-file=file.properties` - This will start CLyman with the properties file, file.properties.
+Can be combined with -log-conf.
+* `./lyman -log-conf=logging.properties` - This will start CLyman with the logging properties file, logging.properties.
+Can be combined with -config-file.
+* `./lyman -consul-addr=localhost:8500 -ip=localhost -port=5555` - Start Clyman, register as a service with consul, and configure based on configuration values in Consul, and bind to an internal 0MQ port on localhost
+* `./lyman -consul-addr=localhost:8500 -ip=tcp://my.ip -port=5555` - Start Clyman, register as a service with consul, and configure based on configuration values in Consul, and bind to an external 0MQ port on tcp://my.ip

-The properties file, lyman.properties can be edited in any text editor.
-The Logging Configuration File can be edited similarly, and the documentation for this can be found [here] (http://log4cpp.sourceforge.net/api/classlog4cpp_1_1PropertyConfigurator.html).
+The properties file, lyman.properties can be edited in any text editor, and when configuring from Consul the keys of the properties file are equal to the expected keys in Consul.

+The Logging Configuration File can also be edited with a text file, and the documentation for this can be found [here] (http://log4cpp.sourceforge.net/api/classlog4cpp_1_1PropertyConfigurator.html).

 Below you can find a summary of the options:

-### Configuration

-#### DB
+### DB
 * DB_ConnectionString - The string used to connect to the couchbase instance (example: couchbase://localhost/default)
 * DB_AuthenticationActive - True or False, whether or not Database Authentication is active on the couchbase server
 * DB_Password - If DB Authentication is active, then this is used as the password to connect to the couchbase instance

-#### 0MQ
+### 0MQ
 * 0MQ_OutboundConnectionString - The connectivity string for the outbound 0MQ Port
 * 0MQ_InboundConnectionString - The connectivity string for the inbound 0MQ Port

-#### Redis Connection
+### Redis Connection
 * RedisConnectionString - We have a list of Redis Connections in our cluster in the format "ip--port--password--poolsize--timeout--role"

-#### Behavior
+### Behavior
 * SmartUpdatesActive - True if we want to allow partial messages, and only update fields included in the partial messages.
 False if we want to enforce full replace update messages.
 * MessageFormat - json to take in and read out JSON Format, protocol-buffer to take in and read out Google Protocol Buffer Format
 * RedisBufferFormat - json to read and write JSON format to the Redis Buffer, protocol-buffer to read and write Protocol Buffers to the Redis Buffer